-Information and Advice: At the Study Centre, you will get relevant information regarding the courses offered by the University, academic counselling schedules, examination schedule, etc. You will also get guidance in choosing your elective and application oriented courses.
+Information and Advice: At the Study Centre, you will get relevant information regarding the courses offered by the University, academic counselling schedules, practical sessions, examination schedule, etc. You will also get guidance in choosing your elective and application-oriented courses.

 Audio-Video Facilities: The Study Centre is equipped with audio-video facilities to help you make use of the audio and video materials prepared for different courses.
-Media notes, describing the contents of each programme, will also be available at the Study Centre.
 This will help you to know the contents of each programme.